by Beverly Hutchinson McNeff

-I have said before, “I am not any one religion, I embrace all religions.”
+I have said before, “I am not any one religion; I embrace all religions.”
 Now that is a true statement, but most people look at you with question marks on their faces.
-To them you have not really answered them.
-And, they are right.
+To them, you have not really answered the question.
+And they are right.

 To the question, “Are you born again?”
 I have said, “Yes!” — knowing that A Course in Miracles defines being born again as “letting the past go and looking without condemnation upon the present.”
-(T-13.VI.3:5) That, however, hasn’t satisfied me, because I know what they mean and it’s not what I mean, so I feel I have tricked them.
-So much for letting go of the past and not looking with condemnation on the present!
+(T-13.VI.3:5) That, however, hasn’t satisfied me because I know what they mean, and it’s not what I mean, so I feel I have tricked them.
+So much for letting go of the past and not looking with condemnation upon the present!

 None of my previous answers, no matter how clever, were very satisfying to me or to other people.
 I definitely needed some new repertoire.